+Make sure:

-Make sure remote control is in the NEUTRAL position.
+- Control lever is in the NEUTRAL position.

+- Throttle lever is at the IDLE position.

-Turn the ignition key to START position.
+- Turn the ignition key to START position.

 Release the key immediately after the engine starts.
-If the engine fails to start, refer to the outboard operator's manual for additional information.
+If the engine fails to start, refer to the propulsion unit operator's manual for additional information.